MRG-R1: Reinforcement Learning for Clinically Aligned Medical Report Generation: Introduction

-Building on this mismatch between token-level training and the clinical goals of report generation, producing factually correct, complete, and clinically meaningful interpretations, recent work adds semantic supervision to better align text with image-based evidence (findings visually supported by the image).
-Contrastive learning aligns image-report pairs in a shared representation space; yet offers only global signals that overlook fine-grained phenomena and entity–relation structure \cite{li2024contrastive,zhao2023medical,wang2021self}.
-Multitask learning jointly trains classification/localization with report generation, providing explicit semantic anchors that improve coverage and inhibit hallucinations.
-However, labels are incomplete or noisy, categories are coarse, and extra heads push the model towards frequent findings and away from rare but critical ones \cite{jing2017automatic,wang2018tienet,wang2022automated}.
-In a recent study, Dynamic traceback learning partially advance the semantic consistency by masking or backtracking from generated tokens to visual evidence, illustrating the potential of semantics-aware supervision; still, it relies on proxy curricula that do not directly reflect clinical quality \cite{ye2024dynamic}.
+Building on this mismatch between token-level training and the needs of MRG, recent works added semantic supervision to better align text with image-based evidence (findings visually supported by the image).
+The most prominent method is via contrastive learning which aligns image-report pairs in a shared representation space.
+However, such approaches primarily provide global alignment signals at the report or image-text pair level, which are insufficient to capture local, fine-grained clinical phenomena, including specific findings and their entity-relation structure\cite{li2024contrastive,zhao2023medical,wang2021self}.
+Multi-task learning frameworks jointly train report generation with auxiliary classification or localization tasks, introducing explicit semantic supervision through predefined clinical labels.
+This strategy has been shown to improve coverage of labeled clinical findings and reduce unsupported statements by encouraging the model to mention image-grounded abnormalities.
+However, the effectiveness of multitask learning is constrained by the supervision itself: the available labels are often incomplete or noisy, the predefined label sets represent coarse clinical categories, and the additional prediction heads bias the model toward frequent, well-represented findings, making it less sensitive to rare but clinically important abnormalities \cite{jing2017automatic,wang2018tienet,wang2022automated}.
+A recent study on Dynamic Traceback Learning improves semantic alignment by explicitly linking generated report tokens back to their corresponding visual evidence, through masking or backtracking operations during training, which encourages the model to ground its text in the image.
+Nonetheless, the supervision is still provided through proxy training curricula, rather than direct evaluation of clinical correctness, and therefore does not explicitly optimize for clinical quality at the report level \cite{ye2024dynamic}.